it-academy-svhec/intro-to-programming/primers/python/Python Modules 2.1 and 2.2 Primer.md

 Dynamic languages, such as Python, check data types during runtime.
 If you make a mistake related to the values of incompatible data types in Python, you will find while the end-user is running the program.
 In a compiled language, you would have noticed this problem before the program finished compiling and therefore before the customer used the program.

 Python is extremely flexible with regard to data types and this is both a blessing and a curse.
 How do you mitigate mistakes in a dynamic language?
 Test, test, and test again!
-Consider using test-drive development (TDD).
+Consider using test-driven development (TDD).

 1. Create some variables with different data types you've learned about